 We had Leo’s remains cremated, and we buried his urn next to Stacy’s in the family plot a few paces from Uncle Ralph at the township cemetery.
 We were in shock and grieving.

 It was not yet official, but Tim and I also knew in our hearts that Norma likely had cancer.
 As we lay in bed in the Airstream, we talked about our options.
 Neither of us wanted the same ending for Norma as we had seen Leo experience.
 His last days in a busy, noisy hospital were far from pleasant.
 In fact, they were excruciating for him.
 We both worried about what would happen if Norma went into a nursing home.
 She loved being outdoors.
 How would she exist inside a facility with a locked front door that required a code to get out?
 How could this very shy woman ever share a room with a stranger?
 We had seen the institutional food served in many of these places.
 There was no assurance she would have the quality or variety of life she was used to, nor the independence or anything that was familiar to her.
 Our intuition told us that Norma not only needed but also deserved freedom, autonomy, and dignity, and to us, the nursing homes we had access to represented the opposite of those values.

-Norma pictured making friends with a spotted pig
+Norma is pictured above making friends with a spotted pig.

 If Norma wanted to kick back at the end of the day with a beer or a glass of wine, we wanted her to have that luxury.
 If she wanted to leave the facility for any reason, we wanted her to be able to do it.
 If she wanted to eat breakfast for dinner or walk barefoot in the grass, so be it.
 We also wanted her to have the chance to smile again.